 - Data analysis to extract clinically relevant information from physiological and movement data

 Major challenges in making these measurements

-Voler System’s design experts, who specialize in ultra-low power device technology, can build small, low-cost devices to serve this market.
+Voler System’s design experts specialize in ultra-low power device technology and can build small, low-cost devices to serve this market.
 We have helped many startups, as well as established medical device companies, develop such wearable products.
-The two major challenges with this type of technology are determining where on the body the measurement will be taken, and, for some types of measurement, ensuring that good contact is achieved between the device and the patient’s skin so that the necessary signals can be picked up.?
+The two major challenges with this type of technology are determining where on the body the measurement will be taken and, for some types of measurement, ensuring that good contact is achieved between the device and the patient’s skin so that the necessary signals can be picked up?

 Location of measurement

 Many of these measurements are location-dependent.
 In particular, blood pressure and body temperature vary depending on where they are taken.
 Below are some examples of the effect of location on measurement acquisition:

 - EMG (Electromyography) measures electrical activity associated with skeletal muscle contractions.
 Placed on the arm, it can measure individual fingers being moved.
 Placement is quite tricky because it must be placed accurately (within a few millimeters), or it will measure the wrong muscle.

 - Heart rate can be measured and recorded by a wrist-worn device with pulse oximeter (infra-red) technology but cannot yet be obtained using current EKG capabilities.

 - EKG presents some other challenges for wearable medical devices.
 It is simple to implement in theory, but the measurement points have to be rather far apart (at least one and a half inches).
 If the device is too small, this can be a significant issue.
 One device with this capability is a cell phone application that measures EKG via two electrodes attached to the phone.
 One thumb is placed on each electrode and held there until the measurement has been obtained.
 This works because the two thumbs are far apart on the body.